shubhsd/bittmax-react-backend/README.md

 ### `Running index/node file`

-Run command `node index.js` to start the server.
+Run command `node index.js` to start the server.<br>
-You will also see any errors in the console.
+Errors if any will be shown in the console.